In this article:

 Do I need homeowners insurance?

 Securing a mortgage and officially buying a home is a long, detailed journey.
-Understanding a few key basic concepts before wading into specifics gives potential buyers power to continue to be informed and investigate the best options for their financial and lifestyle obligations.
+However, understanding a few key basic concepts before wading into specifics gives potential buyers the power to be informed and investigate the best options for their financial and lifestyle obligations.

 By Dawn M. Smith